 A similar situation occured on another show, the 2012 Teenage Mutant Ninja Turtles series when the Turtles finally kill The Shredder.
 In the episode Owari, Shredder’s demise was meant to mirror his death in the comics where the eldest Turtle, Leonardo decapitates him.
 Because the series aired on Nickelodeon, the scene had to be heavily censored.
 The 2012 TMNT series creator Ciro Nieli posted art from the scene on his Instagram feed.
 However, a more discreet version was shown where there is no blood shown except for a shot where a drop of blood flies off Leo’s sword.

 Because Young Justice is shown on DC Universe which is becoming known for its adult-themed content, Ocean Master’s beheading a much more discreet then expected.
 The angle of the shot is done in a way to show the mistake the former Aquaman’s brother makes in dealing with the enemy.
-It may have been done as a reference to the moment in the DC Animated Movie, Justice League: Flashpoint Paradox where Wonder Woman slaughters Queen Mera after the Atleanean monarch finds the Themysciran in bed with her husband.
+It may have been done as a reference to the moment in the DC Animated Movie, Justice League: Flashpoint Paradox where Wonder Woman slaughters Queen Mera after the

 DC Universe is like Netfix for DC Comics content.
 Because Young Justice is such a popular series, placing it on the streaming service was a bold move.
 Because of the storylines in Season 3, its was the right move to make because of how the regular networks felt about mature themes of their family programming.
 Fans should thank DC for bringing the series back and the media outlet should thank fans for being patient.